-The Audit & Supervisory Board Members attend not only the Board of Directors meeting, but also other important meetings including the Management Committee and the Business Ethics Committee, where they check the progress of enhancing and operating the internal control system.
+The Audit & Supervisory Board Members attend not only the Board of Directors meeting, but also other important meetings including the Management Committee, Business Ethics Committee, and the Risk Management Committee, where they check the progress of development and operation of the internal control system.

-The Audit & Supervisory Board Members are making efforts to increase the effectiveness of audits by regularly organizing opportunities to exchange information and opinions with the Internal Audit Department, the Accounting Auditor, and Audit & Supervisory Board Members of subsidiaries.
-During this fiscal year, we organized three opportunities with the Internal Audit Department, seven opportunities with the Accounting Auditor, and four opportunities with the Audit & Supervisory Board Members of subsidiaries to exchange information and opinions.
+The Audit & Supervisory Board Members are making efforts to increase the effectiveness of audits by regularly exchanging information and opinions with the Internal Audit Department, the Accounting Auditor, and Audit & Supervisory Board Members of subsidiaries.
+During this fiscal year, we organized three meetings with the Internal Audit Department, seven meetings with the Accounting Auditor, and four meetings with the Audit & Supervisory Board Members of subsidiaries to exchange information and opinions.

-$\frac{\texttt{Consolidated Statement of Changes in Equity}}{\texttt{From April 1, 2018 to March 31, 2019}}$
+$\frac{\texttt{Consolidated Statement of Changes in Equity}}{\texttt{From April 1, 2019 to March 31, 2020}}$